Royal Norfolk Regiment

 The Norfolk Regiment fought in the First World War on the Western Front and in the Middle East.
 After the war, the regiment became the Royal Norfolk Regiment on 3 June 1935.
 The regiment fought with distinction in the Second World War, in action in the Battle of France and Belgium, the Far East, and then in the invasion of, and subsequent operations in, North-west Europe.

-In 1959, the Royal Norfolk Regiment was amalgamated with the Suffolk Regiment, to become the 1st East Anglian Regiment (Royal Norfolk and Suffolk); this later amalgamated with the 2nd East Anglian Regiment (Duchess of Gloucester's Own Royal Lincolnshire and Northamptonshire), the 3rd East Anglian Regiment (16th/44th Foot) and the Royal Leicestershire Regiment to form the Royal Anglian Regiment, of which A Company of the 1st Battalion is known as the Royal Norfolks.
+In 1959, as part of British Army reorginisation, the Royal Norfolk Regiment was amalgamated with the Suffolk Regiment, to become the 1st East Anglian Regiment (Royal Norfolk and Suffolk).
+In turn the regiment's battalion was amalgamated with the other regular battalions of the East Anglian Brigade (the 2nd East Anglian Regiment (Duchess of Gloucester's Own Royal Lincolnshire and Northamptonshire), the 3rd East Anglian Regiment (16th/44th Foot) and the Royal Leicestershire Regiment) to form the Royal Anglian Regiment, of which A Company of the 1st Battalion is known as the Royal Norfolks.